Do you still carry the hamburger in your belly that you have eaten 3 months ago ?

 - Eat more food that includes fiber.
 It’s nothing new here – you can read it everywhere.
 Raw fruits and veggies in your diet will make a difference.
 Dietary fiber makes your stool bulky and easy to move.
 A diet lacking in fiber has the opposite effect.
 Processed foods usually have a lot of calories and sugar, but very little nutritional value — which is why your digestive system has difficulty getting rid of them.

 - If it’s not enough, here is one trick more: use the virgin olive oil as a dressing with your salad.
-Two table spoons of oil per serving will work as a magic.
+Two tablespoons of oil per serving will work like magic.
 Very effective!

-- If you are mostly sitting during a day, you don’t do a favor to your stomach.
-If you walk at least 20 min a day, it will help your GI tract work to your benefits.
+- If you are mostly sitting during the day, you don’t do a favor to your stomach.
+If you walk at least 20 min a day, it will help your GI tract work to your benefit.

-- Add magnesium to your food intake as it helps to relax the lining of your digestive tract and make easier to clear up constipation or eliminate gas.
+- Add magnesium to your food intake as it helps to relax the lining of your digestive tract and makes it easier to clear up constipation or eliminate gas.
 200mg a day will do the trick.

-- In the study published in Journal of Alternative and Complementary Medicine, dandelion extract started working in just one day.
+- In the study published in the Journal of Alternative and Complementary Medicine, dandelion extract started working in just one day.
 You can buy it in liquid or capsule form for very cheap.
-I usually use Swanson Vitamins company for all my supplements but you may have other preference.
+I usually use Swanson Vitamins company for all my supplements but you may have other preferences.

 Exam Your Gut if You Are 45 or Older